luomus/pyha/docs/Install.md

 # Installation of pyha

 These instructions are written for Ubuntu, and for the remote Oracle database server.
-The instructions require that all user-specific (non-sudo) commands be executed by user created for runing this service.
+The instructions require that all user-specific (non-sudo) commands be executed by user created for running this service.
 For example user `pyha` and group `pyha`.

 ## 1 - Oracle client